 ~and the opportunity to support our print, audio and video ventures as they wing their way around the planet.

 To become a member of The Mark Steyn Club, please click here - and don't forget that special Gift Membership.
 As soon as you join, you'll get access not only to Christmas at Green Gables but to all the other yarns gathered together at the Tales for Our Time home page.

 One other benefit to membership is our Comment Club privileges.
-So, whether you favor this Christmas vignette or not, feel free to comment away below.
-And do join us tomorrow for the second of our seasonal tales by L M Montgomery.
+So, whether you favour this Christmas vignette or not, feel free to comment away below.
+And do join Mark tomorrow for a very different Christmas tale.